uriel1998/ainkcontracts/AInk_contract_author_book.md

 After the initial five year term, this grant of rights shall automatically renew in one year terms until cancelled by either the Author or Publisher.

-The Author agrees that at such time as the Work is included in any book, whether or not it be entirely composed of the Author's own work, *Alliteration Ink* will be given credit as a publisher of the Work and the Work will be cited with its full title(s) as published by *Alliteration Ink*.
+The Author agrees that at such time as the Work is included in any book, whether or not it be entirely composed of the Author's own work, the author will instruct that *Alliteration Ink* will be given credit as a publisher of the Work and the Work will be cited with its full title(s) as published by *Alliteration Ink*.

 The Publisher agrees to list a proper copyright notice for the Work in the name of the Author on an appropriate copyright page.